-- When entering configuration settings, be sure to click Apply before moving to another menu or tab, or your changes could be lost. - Click Refresh or Reload in the Web browser.
-The changes may have occurred, but the Web browser may be caching the old configuration.
+- When entering configuration settings, be sure to click Apply before moving to another screen or tab, or your changes could be lost. - Click Refresh or Reload in the Web browser.
+The changes might have occurred, but the Web browser might be caching the old configuration.